Multiplex (movie theater)

 A typical AMC Theatres megaplex with 30 screens at Ontario Mills in Ontario, California.

 A multiplex is a movie theater complex with multiple screens or auditoriums within a single complex.
 They are usually housed in a specially designed building.
 Sometimes, an existing venue undergoes a renovation where the existing auditoriums are split into smaller ones, or more auditoriums are added in an extension or expansion of the building.
 The largest of these complexes can sit thousands of people and are sometimes referred to as a megaplex.

 The difference between a multiplex and a megaplex is related to the number of screens, but the dividing line is not well-defined.
 Some say that 16 screens and stadium seating make a megaplex, while others say that at least 24 screens are required.
 Megaplex theaters may have stadium seating or normal seating, and may have other amenities often not found at smaller movie theaters; multiplex theaters often feature regular seating.

-The Kinepolis-Madrid Ciudad de la Imagen megaplex in Spain, owned by the Belgian Kinepolis Group, is the largest movie theater in the world, with 25 screens and a seating capacity of 9,200, including one 996-seat auditorium.
+The Kinepolis-Madrid Ciudad de la Imagen megaplex in Spain, owned by the Belgian Kinepolis Group, is the largest movie theater in the world by seats, with 25 screens and a seating capacity of 9,200, including one 996-seat auditorium.